OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:46

-And Mary said, “My soul magnifies the Lord,
+And Mary said, “My soul magnifies and glorifies the Lord,

 ## Luke 1:47